 Using Football Manager 2019 we gave Zidane, Lampard and Diego Simeone, a long-time favourite of Abramovich, the chance to manage Chelsea for the entirety of the 2018-19 campaign to see if anyone can do a better job than Sarri has managed thus far.

-The point at which Abramovich sacks a Chelsea manager is typically when Champions League qualification becomes an unrealistic target, and so it came as no surprise when Zidane lost his job on March 2 following four successive league defeats that left Chelsea eight points adrift of Tottenham in fourth.
+The point at which Abramovich sacks a Chelsea manager is typically when Champions League qualification becomes an unrealistic target, so the virtual betting sites will have taken a hammering when Zidane lost his job on March 2 following four successive league defeats that left Chelsea eight points adrift of Tottenham in fourth.

 Zidane’s Chelsea always looked like they were a tier below the elite; flat-track bullies who couldn’t hack it in the big games.
 The season began with an ominous 3-0 defeat at home to Spurs, and in the first seven games they lost twice more: 1-0 to Liverpool and 4-0 to Manchester City.